Moorabbin Football Club: Switch to VFA (1951–1959)

-In 1958, Moorabbin reached the Grand Final once more, but were forced to return the following weekend after drawing with Williamstown.
+In 1958, Moorabbin reached the grand final once more, but were forced to return the following weekend after drawing with Williamstown.
 The replay was won by Williamstown, the first and only instance of a grand final replay in the VFA.

+More premiership success (1960–1963)

 By the 1960s, the club was one of the strongest both on and off the field in the VFA.
 Its 1962 match payments to players of £12 for a win and £6 for a loss were the highest in Association history.
-The club was minor premier in three consecutive years from 1961 until 1963, and reached the 1962 and 1963 Grand Finals.
-It lost in remarkable fashion to Sandringham in 1962 – despite trailing by 44 points at three quarter time, Sandringham put on an eight goal final quarter to win by a single point.
-Moorabbin exacted its revenge the following year, beating Sandringham twice in the finals in 1963, including a 64-point win in the Grand Final under coach, Graham Dunscombe, who was appointed mid-season.
+The club was minor premier in three consecutive years from 1961 until 1963, and reached the 1962 and 1963 grand finals.
+It lost in remarkable fashion to Sandringham in 1962 – despite trailing by 44 points at three-quarter-time, Sandringham put on an eight-goal final quarter to win by a single point.
+Moorabbin exacted its revenge the following year, beating Sandringham twice in the finals in 1963, including a 64-point win in the grand final under coach Graham Dunscombe, who was appointed mid-season.